15 Best Customer Support Automation Software: Quick Overview

 What is lacking: Native support for social media channels and WhatsApp integration.

-Best for: Established support teams looking for a robust, scalable ticketing and automation system with deep CRM integrations and omnichannel capabilities.
+Best for: Established support teams looking for scalable ticketing software and a robust automation system with deep CRM integrations and omnichannel capabilities.

 Core features: Ticket management system, live chat, help center (knowledge base), AI-powered chatbot (Answer Bot), multi-channel support (email, chat, phone, web), SLA management, and integrations with hundreds of third-party tools.